-Krystal Schlechter interned with PISCES in 2013 through the Akamai Workforce Initiative’s summer internship program.
+Krystal Schlechter interned with us in 2013 through the Akamai Workforce Initiative’s summer internship program.
 With a background in Lunar Impact Monitoring, she collected data for NASA’s LADEE (Lunar and Atmospheric Dust Environment Explorer) mission along with former PISCES Logistics/EPO Manager, John Hamilton.
 Together, they measured meteor strikes on the far side of the Moon using two telescopes equipped with high-speed video cameras.
 Completing her internship with a bang, Schlechter and her mentor flew to Virginia to witness the launch of the LADEE spacecraft into space.
 LADEE was a $263 million project designed to unlock the mysteries of the Moon’s fragile atmosphere.
 Schlechter’s work assisted in the larger effort of figuring out how humans can live on the Moon for sustained periods of time.

-Kyla Edison interned with PISCES for three consecutive years and was offered a staff position at PISCES for her geology research.
-Edison is a UH Hilo graduate and Hawaii Space Grant winner who is passionate about geology and her experiences conducting field surveys, planetary geology analysis and basalt sintering research have made her an ideal mentor for incoming students.
-Kyla supported NASA’s BASALT Mars research project in 2016, assisting a simulated Mars astronaut mission by an international team of scientists at Mauna Ulu on Hawaii Island.
-She also supported the PISCES Women’s STARS Program for two consecutive summers, leading hikes and presentations to inspire local high school women in STEM fields.
+Kyla Edison interned with us for three consecutive years and was later offered a staff position as a geology and materials science technician.
+She is a UH Hilo graduate and Hawaiʻi Space Grant winner who is passionate about geology.
+Kyla’s experience conducting field surveys, planetary geology analysis and basalt sintering research have made her an ideal mentor for other students.
+In 2016, she supported NASA’s BASALT Mars research project, assisting a simulated Mars astronaut mission by an international team of scientists at Mauna Ulu.
+After advancing basalt research at PISCES for several years, Kyla moved to Colorado to pursue a PhD at the Colorado School of Mines.

-Aaron Roth is a Waiakea High School graduate who interned with PISCES in 2016 and 2017 developing a stereoscopic imaging system for the Helelani rover.
-Roth studied computer science at Arizona State University and graduated in 2019.
-After interning with PISCES, he was offered an internship at Jim Bell’s imaging lab at ASU, and went on to intern at NASA’s Jet Propulsion Laboratory in Pasadena, California.
+Aaron Roth is a Waiākea High School graduate who interned with us from 2016 – 2017, developing a stereoscopic imaging system for the Helelani rover.
+He studied computer science at Arizona State University and graduated in 2019.
+After interning with PISCES, Aaron was offered an internship at Jim Bell’s imaging lab at ASU, and went on to intern at NASA’s Jet Propulsion Laboratory in Pasadena, California.
 In his senior year at ASU, he was offered a job at JPL working on imaging systems for NASA’s Mars rovers.